AntonioPrimera/bapi/readme.md

 BAPI_GENERATOR_BASE_CLASS="App\\Bapis\\Bapi"
 ```

-The main business logic should go into the ***handle()*** method.
-Business validations should go
-into the ***validate()*** method and authorizations should go into the ***authorize()*** method.
-There are plenty of other hooks in the run lifecycle of the Bapi, where you can write your
-business logic.
-I encourage you to use these hooks if necessary, rather than creating a huge
-***handle()*** method.

-### TDD: creating a test file for your BAPI
+#### TDD: create a test file for your BAPI

 You have several options to let the `make:bapi` command create a unit test for your new bapi:

-1. If you just want a simple test created, add the `--t` option to your command.
+- If you just want a simple test created, add the `--t` option to your command.
 The following
 example will create the test file `test/Unit/Bapis/Posts/CreatePostBapiTest.php`:

 ```bash
 php artisan make:bapi Posts/CreatePostBapi --t
 ```

-2. If you want to take control over the path and name of your unit test, you can add the
+- If you want to take control over the path and name of your unit test, you can add the
-`--test=TestPath/AndName` option your command.
+`--test TestPath/AndName` option your command.
 The following example will create the test file
 `test/Unit/Posts/CreatePostBasicTest.php`.

 ```bash
 php artisan make:bapi Posts/CreatePostBapi --test Posts/CreatePostBapiBasicTest
 ```

-3. If you always want to create a simple, default test for all your bapis, you can add the following
+- If you always want to create a simple, default test for all your bapis, you can add the following
 entry in your `.env` file, which will act like adding `--t` to all your `make:bapi` commands:

 ```dotenv